luxeengine/luxe-docs/docs/tutorial/display-a-sprite.md

 To get started, we're going to [open the project in the code editor](../create-and-run-a-project#running-the-project-via-code).
 And like in the linked guide, we're going to open the `game.wren` file, which is our game's entry point.
-The `game.wren` file contains a `ready` function, which is where we'll make our changes.
+The `game.wren` file contains two functions, namely `ready` and `tick`.
+This is where we'll make our changes.

 ```js
 class Game is Ready {